kalvir781/kalv/cv/index.md

 ### Brewhouse 2012 - 2018
 Founded leading Canada Ruby development Agency.
 To work with growing tech companies such as Loft47, [Clio](https://www.clio.com/), CommandWear & Mobify.

+[Tantalus Labs](https://tantaluslabs.com) - realtime chat service for cannabis farmers to discuss crops, prices and deals between each other.
+A slack for farmers.

 Built and sold [Goodbits](https://goodbits.io).

 ### VanRuby 2012 - 2018